Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-The effect of music on the brain and mind were extensively studied in the past and in several instances showed many beneficial effects.
-These studies also include the effects of classical music on brain development, and on music and memory.
+The effect of music on the brain and mind was extensively studied in the past.
+In several instances, they showed many beneficial effects.
+These studies also include the effects of classical music on brain development, and on memory.

-These studies are still in progress and this article shares some of the developments and research in this area.
-It also explains how you too can benefit from it.
+This article shares some of the developments and researches in this area.
+It also explains how you too, can benefit from it.

 Effects of Music on Coma Patients

-In another study, Fabien Perrin of Lyon University, France, concluded that listening to your favorite music may trigger the autobiographical memory, which can then triggers another stimulus.
+In another study, Fabien Perrin of Lyon University, France, concluded that listening to your favorite music can trigger autobiographical memory, which can then triggers another stimulus.

 In other words, listening to your favorite music can bring back that hidden information in your brain.
-It helps to recall this information that you need at that instance.
+It helps to recall the information that you need at that instance.

 He also concluded that it is possible for music to enhance awareness, thus increasing the consciousness level.